 When done correctly, and with the proper science applied, debriefs can be extremely effective tools for enhancing team performance.
 Research shows that teams who conduct debriefs outperform others by an average of 25%!

 A good example is the study we conducted with U.S. naval officers.
 When a test group of officers were taught to conduct effective debriefs, their teams far outperformed those that had not gone through the exercise.

-Recent research at a Business School showed that project teams that used DebriefNow demonstrated better teamwork and subsequently better performance than their
+Recent research at a Business School showed that project teams that used DebriefNow demonstrated better teamwork and subsequently better performance than their counterparts.

 Research also proves that debriefs help teams establish effective norms, build trust and confidence and decrease subsequent decision-making time—and are among the most efficient means of building and ensuring team effectiveness.